-- 1. You can elect to treat the transaction as a tax-free disposition of the old vehicle and the purchase of the new vehicle.
+- You can elect to treat the transaction as a tax-free disposition of the old vehicle and the purchase of the new vehicle.
 If you make this election, you treat the old vehicle as disposed of trade-in.
 The depreciable basis of the new vehicle is the adjusted basis of the old vehicle (figured as if 100% of the vehicle's use had been for business purposes) plus any additional amount you paid for the new vehicle.
 You then figure your depreciation deduction for the new vehicle beginning with the date you placed it in service.
-You make this election by completing Form AR2106, Part II, Section D. - 2.
-If you don't make the election described in (1), you must figure depreciation separately for the remaining basis of the old vehicle and for any additional amount you paid for the new vehicle.
+You make this election by completing FormAR2106, Part II, Section D. - 2.
+If you do not make the election described in (1), you must figure depreciation separately for the remaining basis of the old vehicle and for any additional amount you paid for the new vehicle.
 You must apply two depreciation limits.
 The limit that applies to the remaining basis of the old vehicle generally is the amount that would have been allowed had you not traded the old vehicle.
-The limit that applies to the additional amount you paid for the new vehicle generally is the limit that applies for the tax year it was placed in service, reduced by the depreciation allowance for the remaining basis of the old vehicle.
+The limit that applies to the additional amount you paid for the new vehicle generally is the limit that applies to the additional amount you paid for the new vehicle generally is the limit that applies for the tax year it was placed in service, reduced by the depreciation allowance for the remaining basis of the old vehicle.

 You must use Form 4562 to figure your depreciation deduction.
-You can't use Form AR2106, Part II, Section D. If you elect to use the method described in (1), you must do so on a timely filed tax return (including extensions).
+You cannot use Form AR2106, Part II, Section D. If you elect to use the method described in (1), you must do so on a timely filed tax return (including extensions).
 Otherwise, you must use the method described in (2).

 Line 30.
 Enter the vehicle's actual cost or other basis.
-Don't reduce your basis by any prior year's depreciation.
+Do not reduce your basis by any prior year's depreciation.
 However, you must reduce your basis by any deductible casualty loss, deduction for clean-fuel vehicle, gas guzzler tax, alternative motor vehicle credit, or qualified plug-in electric vehicle credit you claimed.
 Increase your basis by any sales tax paid (unless you deducted sales taxes in the year you purchased your vehicle) and any substantial improvements to your vehicle.